-Raul T. Meoz, MD, FACR received his medical degree from the University of Zulia, Venezuela in 1971 and completed a full three-year residency in therapeutic radiology at Baylor College of Medicine, Houston, Texas.
-He went on to MD Anderson Hospital and Tumor Institute as project investigator for two years.
+Raul T. Meoz, MD, FACR received his medical degree from the University of Zulia, Venezuela.
+He subsequently completed a full three-year residency in therapeutic radiology (radiation oncology) at Baylor College of Medicine, Houston, Texas.
+He went on to MD Anderson Hospital and Tumor Institute as project investigator in the department of radiation oncology for two years.
 Dr. Meoz received the American Cancer Society Research Fellowship Award while a resident at Baylor College of Medicine in 1974.

 AREAS OF SPECIAL INTEREST

-Prior to joining CCCN, he was Assistant Radiotherapist and Assistant Professor of Radiotherapy at the University of Texas MD Anderson Hospital and Tumor Institute from 1980 through 1983.
-He was in private practice in radiation oncology from September 1983 through August 1985 in Dallas, Texas; and Clinical Assistant Professor of Radiology with the University of Texas Southwestern Medical School, Dallas, Texas for the same period of time.
+Prior to joining CCCN, he was Assistant Radiotherapist and Assistant Professor of Radiotherapy at the University of Texas MD Anderson Hospital and Tumor Institute.
+Additionally, he was in private practice as a radiation oncologist in Dallas, Texas; and served as Clinical Assistant Professor of Radiology with the University of Texas Southwestern Medical School.

 Dr. Meoz has received numerous awards and recognitions including: Top Doctors by Desert Companion, Vegas Seven and Vegas, Inc., and Medical Marvels by Nevada Business Magazine.
 He was awarded a fellowship with the American College of Radiology in 2001.